Why do I actually have to buy a whole book when I only need the instructions for a single model?

 Do you accept commissions from customers?

 Gladly.
 If you have an idea for a LEGO® model, but don’t know how to go about creating it yourself, just ask.
 We’ll provide a quote without obligation.

 How can you sell toys made of plastic and be environmentally conscious at the same time?

 On a personal level, we are careful to avoid plastic waste, which we manage to do fairly well.
 We have tried to completely eliminate single-use plastic in our packaging and focus on sustainable options that will not harm the environment.
 Each of our kits is packed in a cotton or linen bag instead of several resealable plastic bags that would likely end up in your rubbish bin.
-The kit is then placed in a cardboard box without any additional plastic wrapping.
+The kit is then placed in a cardboard box without any additional plastic wrapping; we use newspaper instead.
 Even the adhesive tape is made of paper.
 Both the bag and the box can either be reused or recycled.

 LEGO® is a very durable toy.
 Most people who buy LEGO® make it last.
 It only really ends up in the bin when it is broken, which happens very rarely.
 Therefore, LEGO® does not contribute as much to the global plastic waste problem as single-use packaging.
 In addition, LEGO® itself has been developing a more sustainable alternative to petroleum-based plastics – plastic made of sugarcane.

 On 14th May 2019, the website The Green Fund published an article on the LEGO® Group’s plans to produce bricks made from hemp.